The Dog House Division of Critteraid

-Since the beginning of time for Critteraid, we have always received an alarming number of calls for help with dogs.
-In many cases we were able to provide the help.
+Since the beginning of time for Critteraid, we have always received an alarming number of calls for help with dogs and in many cases we were able to provide the help.
 Over time, Volunteers committed to the development of what is known as our Dog House Division and in 2005, this division was added into the Critteraid Constitution.

 Foster Homes are such amazing champions for the dogs that come into our care.
 They walk the dogs, play with them or just sit quietly with a dog that doesn’t understand why he/she is suddenly uprooted from the home they know.
 They can sometimes tell us whether the dog likes the company of other dogs or cats.
 It is a sad fact of life that most of the dogs we get at Critteraid have either come from an animal shelter or from an experience that is unimaginable for most of us.
 We welcome inquiries about fostering on a short-term or a long-term basis and it is one of our goals to have an army of foster homes available for the suddenly homeless dog or the dogs that stay with us briefly through Transition House.